 8. Peas (9-16 grams)

 Protein-rich peas are loaded with fiber, vitamins, and minerals and go great in vegetarian casseroles, soups, salads, stir frys, or side dishes.
-Green peas provide almost 9 grams of protein per cooked cup, and split peas contain just over 16 grams of protein in each one-cup portion.
-One cup of cooked chickpeas provides you with over 14 grams of dietary protein, and ¼-cup portion of hummus (made from chickpeas) contains about 5 grams.
+Green peas provide almost 9 grams of protein per cooked cup, and split peas contain about 16 grams of protein in each one-cup portion.
+One cup of cooked chickpeas, aka garbanzo beans, provides you with over 14 grams of dietary protein, and ¼-cup portion of hummus (made from chickpeas) contains about 4 grams.
 While peas do lack certain essential amino acids, pair them with whole grains or nuts and seeds to form a complete protein.

 9. Dried Beans (12 - 22 grams)

 Dried beans, such as navy, baked, pinto, black, kidney, lima, and soybeans are excellent sources of protein for vegetarian and vegan dieters.
 Dried beans work well in soups, salads, casseroles, veggie burgers, bean burritos, side dishes, appetizers (like edamame), and bean dips.
 A one-cup portion of dried beans generally provides you with 12 to 22 grams of protein, with soybeans containing the highest amount.
 Tofu, made from soybeans, is also protein-rich.